|

 Visit this page to see what the Disabilities Permit allows

-What the permit is not
+What is not included in the permit

 Disabled veterans are encouraged to see if they are eligible for a free Disabled Veteran License.